Lahore Museum

 The Lahore Museum (lit.
-'Lahore Wonder House') is a museum located in Lahore, Punjab, Pakistan.
-Founded in 1865 at a smaller location and opened in 1894 at its current location on The Mall in Lahore during the British colonial period, Lahore Museum is Pakistan's largest museum, as well as one of its most visited ones.
+'Lahore Wonder House') is a museum located in Lahore, Punjab, Pakistan and one of the country’s oldest and most significant museums.
+Founded in 1865 and moved to its present building in 1894 at its current location on The Mall in Lahore during the British colonial period, Lahore Museum is Pakistan's largest museum, as well as one of its most visited ones.

-The museum houses an extensive collection of Buddhist art from the ancient Indo-Greek and Gandhara kingdoms.
+The museum, built in a Indo-Saracenic style, houses an extensive collection of Buddhist art from the ancient Indo-Greek and Gandhara kingdoms.
 It also has collections from the Indus Valley Civilisation, Mughal Empire, Sikh Empire and the British Raj.

 The Lahore Museum, along with the Zamzama Gun located directly in front of the building, is the setting of the opening scene in the novel Kim by Rudyard Kipling, whose father, John Lockwood Kipling, was one of the museum's earliest curators.

 History

 The Tollinton Market building was the first in which the museum's collection was displayed.